Find your perfect value college

-With over three decades of experience, the SJSU Industrial Design program is one of the most renowned and influential in the nation, feeding graduates directly into the highest reaches of the tech industry.
+With over three decades of experience, SJSU, one of the best Industrial Design degree programs is one of the most renowned and influential in the nation, feeding graduates directly into the highest reaches of the tech industry.
 The SJSU BS in Industrial Design uses its connections to Silicon Valley to bring the very latest, most current expertise into the program, combining experiential learning (including a required internship) with collaborative projects with business and other partners.
 A trusted track record of job-market desirability and success gives SJSU graduates assurance that their degrees will take them far.

 Non-Resident Annual Cost: $18,578

 4. Georgia Institute of Technology

 One of the foremost research universities in the South, Georgia Tech has been shaping the industry, business, medicine, technology, and applied science since its founding in 1885, bringing modern education and opportunity to the post-war South.
 Today Georgia Tech is a top 10 public university and one of the most influential business and engineering institutions in the world, with a student body, noted as the smartest in the nation (based on standardized test scores).
 Georgia Tech’s mission is to provide leaders in every facet of modern life, carrying the south into the 21st century and beyond.